softlazo/softlazo/README.md

 ### Hi there 👋
 I'm currently aiming to learn Java, TypeScript, C++ and C#, because I want to create Apps for Windows, Android and iOS and maybe many other projects.
-(But not right now, because I am currently graduating school and still need to learn for the exams.=
+(But not right now, because I am currently graduating school and still need to learn for the exams.)

 <!--
 **softlazo/softlazo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.